Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Methodology

 \subsection{Study Design}

 To explore the prevalence of the selected user behaviors among UK residents, we conducted a survey-based study in three steps: development of a questionnaire, screening of participants to identify \chatbot users, and conducting the main survey.
 Our IRB evaluated the study as ethically sound, participation was anonymous, and all participants gave informed consent before participation.
-The survey questions are in the Appendix~\ref{app:questions}, the full questionnaire and survey data are available at \url{https://osf.io/<blinded>}.
+The survey questions are in the Appendix~\ref{app:questions} an available at \url{https://osf.io/ck8mx}.